Petition calls for Columbus to rename itself 'Flavortown'

 As Columbus prepares to remove the Christopher Columbus statue outside of City Hall, some are calling on Ohio's capital to also change its name.

-And when it comes to suggestions for a new name for the city, one in particular has attracted plenty of attention, with a change.org petition calling for Columbus to rename itself "Flavortown" having compiled more than 13,000 signatures as of Saturday morning.
+And when it comes to suggestions for a new name for the city, one in particular has attracted plenty of attention, with a change.org petition calling for Columbus to rename itself "Flavortown" having compiled nearly 35,000 signatures by Monday evening.

 "Flavortown," of course, is an ode to celebrity chef/TV personality Guy Fieri, who was born in Columbus.
 A description for the petition reads: